 No event has killed so many New Zealanders in such a short time.
 But how much do you know about it?
 Take Te Papa's quiz here.

 Remembering Armistice: The Influenza Pandemic – Film and Panel Talk

-Te Papa are holding a documentary screening and discussion marking the centenary of the 1918 flu outbreak – an epidemic that devastated New Zealand and Sāmoa.
+Te Papa held a documentary screening and discussion marking the centenary of the 1918 flu outbreak – an epidemic that devastated New Zealand and Sāmoa.
 Talune: The ship of death is a 30-minute documentary looking into a little known event in Sāmoa and Aotearoa's history 100 years ago, when a quarter of the Sāmoan population died in a preventable influenza epidemic under New Zealand's watch.
 Through a series of re-enactments and interviews, the piece explores the extraordinary events around the bureaucratic bungle that caused so many deaths, and the impact this event had on Sāmoa for the century to come.